Mritunjay2007/Vedic_Math_Game_Group2/README.md

-this game is being present by the the team 2 of Vedic maths. our game is based on criss cross and base multiplication method.
+This game is being presented by Team 2 of Vedic Maths Semester-1 2024.
+Our game is based on Criss cross and Base method of multiplication.

-Save all the files including the video and image files in the same folder before running the game, else may encounter an error.
+Please save all the files including the videos and the images attached, before running the game, otherwise it may encounter an error.